 - This is my fault.

 It is important to identify falsehoods we tell ourselves and then ask hard questions around them.
-We can get stuck in these untruths if we refuse to give voice to them.
+This can prevent falling into negative patterns such as addiction because we can get stuck in these untruths if we refuse to give voice to them.
 Use this resource from 7 Cups to identify and challenge stuck points that may be interfering with your own recovery.